 Sun poisoning is a form of allergic reaction to exposure to the sun.
-However, the condition does not occur every time that a person is in the sun.
+However, the condition does not occur every time a person is in the sun.
 According to scientists, the allergy occurs when there has been prior contact with an allergen, which is then activated by the sun, to cause the eczematous reaction which is sun poisoning.
 The condition is also called photoallergy, or photodermatitis.
 People with light skin, which has low melanin content, are more susceptible to sun poisoning.
 The skin will run red in the affected area and may also form blisters and rashes.

 What does Sun poisoning look like?